hashgraph/hedera-json-rpc-relay/docs/design/eth-subscribe.md

 The above steps allow for blocks to be returned in the `eth_subscribe`.

+#### Polling mechanism
+The current polling implementation supports the returning of blocks in a continuous, gapless sequence without duplicates in the following:

+1. Hedera block times are roughly two seconds.
+2. The `poller.ts` interval, `WS_POLLING_INTERVAL` is set by default to 500 ms.
+3. Every 500 ms the latest block is queried.
+This results in duplicate blocks being returned.
+4. Those blocks get sent to the poller's callback function, `subscriptionController.notifySubscribers`
+5. The `subscriptionController.notifySubscribers` function checks to see if the returned block is in the cache.
+If it is not, it saves it to cache, and then sends it to the subscriber in the `websocket.send` call.
+If it is in cache, then we know it's already been sent and it is skipped.

 ## Error Codes

 |  Error Codes  |                                                      Error message                                                       |                                                                Solution                                                                 |